TimCane/timcane.co.uk/src/site/curriculum-vitae.md

 **Prior Roles:** Full-Stack Developer, Junior Full-Stack Developer, Apprentice Full-Stack Developer.

-- Joined as part of the apprenticeship program and passed with the highest grades in Silverbear history.
+I Joined Silverbear as part of the apprenticeship program and passed with the highest grades in Silverbear history.
+I quickly worked through the ranks there and soon became a senior developer embedded in the core product team.

-- Led the implementation of highly performant digital solutions for the UK’s largest
-- Membership associations/Professional bodies.
+- Leading the implementation of highly performant digital solutions for the UK’s largest Membership associations/Professional bodies.
 - Part of the core team to design and develop a new real-time, high transaction finance system.
-- Worked as the Principal web developer across Silverbear, leading the UI efforts for both Core product web portals as well as bespoke web applications.
+-  Working as the Principal web developer across Silverbear, leading the UI efforts for both Core product web portals as well as bespoke web applications.
-- Mentored junior/graduate developers.
+- Training & Mentoring of junior/graduate developers.
 - Lead developer on the Silverbear Events Management System.
-- Assisted in the recruitment process for new developers and testers.
+- Assisting in the recruitment process for new developers and testers.
-- Lead customer workshops for both requirements gathering and training.
+- Leading customer workshops for both requirements gathering and training.
-- Designing high impact user, user-friendly UX journeys.
+- Designing high impact user, user friendly UX journeys.
 - Liaising with customers and consultancy teams for both Agile and Waterfall improvements of products and features.
+- Introduced both Angular and Vue.JS to the company and they are now standard across the organization.
+- Creation and Maintenance CI/CD piplines in Azure DevOps and Octopus

 ## Volunteer Experience